AlmerindoUazela/system_health_check/README.md

-# health_check
+# Computer health check

-Bunch of scripts to check computer health

-Cloning the Repository to my local computer
+Set of functions that verify the health of the computer.
+Checks include:
+-.Available space
+-.CPU resources
+-.Connectivity